Christina Grimmie: 2014–2016: Post-The Voice and major label debut

-2016–2022: Posthumous releases
+2016–2026: Posthumous releases

 Grimmie had made a four-part video series for Side A comprising "The Ballad of Jessica Blue"; in July 2016, Brian Teefey announced that the videos would debut via Billboard then be featured on her YouTube channel.
 The first video, for the song "Snow White", debuted on August 11.
 The second video, for "Anybody's You", debuted on August 18.
 "Deception" debuted on August 25; "Without Him" on September 1.

 Grimmie made her motion picture acting debut in The Matchbreaker, directed by Caleb Vetter.
 The film was released in selected theaters in October 2016 and released digitally in December.

 Grimmie received her only Teen Choice Award in 2016, winning posthumously for Choice Web Star: Music.
 It was her third such nomination.
 The televised ceremony caused backlash among her fans, who said her name was used to promote the show, but never mentioned during the broadcast despite the inclusion of a tribute to victims of gun violence.
 Her fans also called out the Emmys for excluding Grimmie from their memoriam.

 On February 17, 2017, Grimmie's family released the posthumous single "Invisible".
 "Invisible" is part of Grimmie's EP Side B, which was released on April 21.
 Following the release of Side B, Grimmie's first posthumous album, All Is Vanity, was released on June 9.
 On May 11, 2018, Grimmie's family released another single, "Little Girl", which Grimmie wrote and recorded to support her mother, who was battling breast cancer.
 On September 15, 2020, Grimmie's family released her original song "Cry Wolf".
 In 2021, Grimmie's family released her original song "Back to Life", along with 3 remixes.

 In 2019, her YouTube channel reached four million subscribers, although it dropped below four million in 2020, settling at 3.88 million as of October 2024.

-In 2022, "Rule the World" completed as a duet with vocals by Ryan Brown was released.
+In 2022, "Rule the World", completed as a duet with vocals by Ryan Brown, was released.

+In 2026, the single "Eyes of Your Storm" was released along with a demo version.